 This could be because the original planning permission when the bungalow was built had a condition preventing further enlargement.
 Or the council may have imposed an Article 4 Direction on the local area withdrawing PD rights.

-One of the big attractions of converting bungalows is that the costs are generally lower than for loft conversions in equivalent houses.
+One of the big attractions of converting a bungalow to incorporate another storey is that the costs are generally lower than for loft conversions in equivalent houses.

 In many cases, only a single lift of scaffolding is required, and not having to pay for extensive fire protection measures is also a bonus.